 With a name like Tank Bigsby, you know he’s built to play running back.
-Bigsby sometimes gets lost in the shuffle in a deep 2023 NFL Draft RB class, but the Auburn product has the tools to potentially be an even better pro than he was in college.
-Here’s a look at Bigsby’s full scouting report, and where he grades in the upcoming positional group.
+Bigsby sometimes got lost in the shuffle in a deep 2023 NFL Draft RB class, but the Auburn product has the tools to potentially be an even better pro than he was in college.
+The Jacksonville Jaguars recognized that and selected Bigsby in Round 3.
+And in Jacksonville, he has the tools to potentially emerge.

 Tank Bigsby NFL Draft Profile